 Annie Twitchell is an award-winning writer and photographer from Kingfield, Maine.
+She joined the Bulldog team in 2021.
 She has written a number of books and has been featured in several anthologies.
 She particularly enjoys exploring Maine with her dog, Cricket.

 Doug Dunlap has been hiking, and paddling amidst the Western Mountains of Maine for decades.
 He has authored five guidebooks about Franklin County and neighboring regions.
 His latest book is Hiking Maine’s Four Thousand Footers.
 In 2020 he walked 1200 miles in Franklin County, passing through 47 of 48 townships, to encourage others to seek fresh air and peace of mind in the county’s remarkable outdoor setting.

 Doug’s love of the outdoor life has brought him to the Alaska Range, the Sierras, the Pacific Crest Trail, the Canyonlands of the Southwest, Okeefenokee Swamp and the Everglades; the Long Trail in Vermont, and the entire length of the Appalachian Trail.
 He and his wife live on an old Maine farm where they keep honeybees.
 Doug is a former Outward Bound Instructor, and is a Registered Maine Guide.

 Ashley Montgomery is a native Southerner with a deep love for collard greens, hot buttered biscuits and sweet tea.
 She married a boy from Maine, works at UMF and calls Wilton her home.
 She loves cooking, feeding people, learning about other folk’s food traditions and will eventually stop being afraid of pressure cookers.